-At Elvis’ Graceland, fans visit to mourn Lisa Marie Presley
+Lisa Marie Presley will be buried at Graceland next to son

 MEMPHIS, Tenn.
+(AP) — Lisa Marie Presley will be buried at Graceland, the famed home of Elvis Presley that on Friday became a gathering place for fans distraught over her death a day earlier.

+The singer-songwriter’s final resting place will be next to her son, Benjamin Keough, who died in 2020, said a representative of her daughter and actor Riley Keough.
+Elvis and other members of the Presley family are also buried at Graceland.

-(AP) — Fans who visited Graceland after the death of Lisa Marie Presley were distraught at the loss of Elvis Presley’s only child, one of the last remaining living touchstones to the icon whose influence and significance still resonates more than 45 years after he himself suddenly passed away.
+Fans paid their respects at Graceland’s gates on Friday, writing messages on the stone wall, leaving flowers and sharing memories of Elvis Presley’s only child, who was one of the last remaining touchstones to the icon whose influence and significance still resonates more than 45 years after his own sudden death.

 Lisa Marie Presley, 54, died Thursday, hours after being hospitalized for a medical emergency.